A 2008 SURVEY ASKING WHAT MAKES A MAN ATTRACTIVE REACHES SOME VERY INTERESTING CONCLUSIONS WHEN IT COMES TO HAIR LOSS.

 When speaking about a man with thinning hair or various stages of hair loss, it’s not at all unusual to hear that he “suffers from hair loss.”
 While those who are comfortable with their hair status (and especially those who may prefer the term “scalp status”) may take exception to the word “suffers,” for others, it is a very apt choice of words.
 Many men with hair loss issues do indeed feel as if they are suffering.
 They feel they are experiencing a change over which they have little, if any, control, and it can have a huge impact upon them.

 This impact is perhaps felt most forcefully in a man’s perceptions of his physical attractiveness.
 If dates have been known to “ooh” and “ah” when running their fingers through his thick hair, he may wonder how they will feel about the thinness of it now.
 Will people find his pate appealing as more and more of it sees daylight?
 If he wears a toupee and begins what promises to be a lengthy relationship, will that relationship end when the time comes for him to reveal that his hair is not all his own?

-It’s perfectly normal to have these concerns, particularly in a society which equates physical appearance with quality and desirability.
-Everywhere we turn, we see billboards, computer screens, televisions, magazine ads and even elevator media featuring young, healthy, sexy and usually hair-bestowed men.
+It’s perfectly normal to have these concerns, particularly in a society that equates physical appearance with quality and desirability.
+Everywhere we turn, we see billboards, computer screens, televisions, magazine ads, and even elevator media featuring young, healthy, sexy, and usually hair-bestowed men.
 There are the rare advertisements that position a bald man with sex appeal, but most that feature the hair challenged do so in a manner that suggests that someone without a full head of hair is unfortunately different from the norm.

 Hair loss, men and attractiveness: The survey